 \section{Fisher Forecast}

 We have observed the significance of polarization data in constraining the properties of dark radiations.
-Thus, it becomes crucial to achieve a more precise detection of the CMB sky map, which improves the determination of peak amplitudes and phases, and reduces the level of noise.
+Thus, it becomes crucial to achieve a more precise detection of the CMB sky map, which improves the determination of peak amplitudes and phases and reduces the marginalised error.
 These advancements will greatly enhance our ability to constrain dark physics.
 In this section, we employ the Fisher forecast method to assess the potential of upcoming CMB experiments in constraining dark physics.

 The Fisher matrix formalism is a widely used tool for predicting the statistical capabilities of future experiments in measuring cosmological parameters.
 It is defined as the expectation value of the second derivative matrix of the logarithm of the likelihood function with respect to the parameters of interest: